gklijs/vados/README.md

 [Vados](https://dragonball.fandom.com/wiki/Vados).
 As it turns out she can also easily destroy and recreate planets, which is kind of what this project does as well.

+## Examples

+A website where I share my adventures mastering bass playing serves as example.
+The site itself is hosted via [Netlify](https://www.netlify.com/) and can be found [here](https://bass.klijs.tech).
+The source code for the website can be found on [Github](https://github.com/gklijs/vados_bass)

 ## License

 This project is licensed under MIT license ([LICENSE-MIT](LICENSE-MIT) or (http://opensource.org/licenses/MIT)